Home / Blog /

 Antioxidants combat oxidative stress, which can increase during menopause, contributing to inflammation and a higher risk of chronic diseases.

-Linseeds
+5. Linseeds

 Linseeds, also known as flaxseeds, are a fantastic addition to your daily meals.
-They're one of the richest sources of lignans, a type of phytoestrogen which may help to balance hormone levels during menopause.
+They're one of the richest sources of lignans, a type of phytoestrogen that may help to balance hormone levels during menopause.

 Additionally, linseeds are a good source of dietary fibre and omega-3 fatty acids.
-These nutrients support heart health, digestive health, and can help manage weight — all important considerations during menopause.
+These nutrients support heart health, digestive health, and can help manage weight—all important considerations during menopause.

 Embracing menopause with nutrition